 Recently the federal goverment has been cracking down on the shipping of lithium batteries.
-For the vendor, it means that hey must have hazmat shipping and pay hazmat charges, and only can ship a hazmat officially tested battery.
-This adds considerably to the cost of lithium batteries, and makes it even harder to find an ebike dealer which will sale you a lithium battery pack that they can affordably source.
+For the vendor, it means that they must have Hazardous Materials (hazmat) shipping and pay hazmat charges, and only can ship an officially tested hazmat-compliant battery.
+This adds considerably to the cost of lithium batteries, and makes it even harder to find an ebike dealer, who will sell you any lithium battery pack that they can affordably source.

 A high quality USA battery manufacturer by the name of “Allcell” constructs packs consisting of 18650 cells (cylindrical cells that are 18mm diameter and 65mm long) and uses high tech packing materials to spread out the cells and thus the pack gets a longer life.
 This is the pack of choice in many high end commercially available ebikes including the Optibike, the Picycle, and the Hanebrink. (click on each to see article on that electric bike).
 The 18650 battery cell format is mass-produced for laptop computers and cordless tools.

-When you buy a ready made pack they have a bms which balances each cell automatically and they can be charged with a purpose made charger such as this:
+When you buy a ready made pack they have a BMS which balances each cell automatically and they can be charged with a purpose made bulk charger such as the luna charger.

 Essential for either building or buying a ready made pack is deciding how large of pack you want and how much you are willing to spend on that pack in terms of weight and price.

-A 36 voltt 1o ah pack contains 360 watt hours.
+A 36 volt 1o-Ah pack contains 360 watt hours.
 Approximate range on average riding conditions 12 miles

-A 48 volt 10 ah pack contains 480 watt hours.
-Approximate range 15 miles
+A 48 volt 10-Ah pack contains 480 watt hours.
+Approximate range is 15 miles

 How big is the battery I am buying?

-Your battery pack size is based on voltage and amp hours.
-The higher the voltage and the higher the amp hours of your battery the more range your battery will give you.
-A 48v 10ah pack gives you 480 watt hour (48×10).
+Your battery pack size is based on voltage and amp-hours.
+The higher the voltage and the higher the amp hours of your battery, the more range your battery will give you.
+A 48V 10-Ah pack gives you 480 watt hour (48 X 10).
 This gives you an easy way to determine exactly how much battery you are buying.
 The wattage of a battery is the only accurate determinant to judge what range your finished ebike will have.

 How powerful is the battery?

 Different batteries have different amperage capacities.
 Most cheap lithium batteries are not capable of putting out much amperage.
-If you have a 48 volt bike putting out 25 amp hours, you are going to want a 48 volt battery that has close to a 25amp out put or more.
+If you have a 48 volt bike that performs well when using 25 amps, you are going to want a 48 volt battery that has close to a 20-Amp-hours or more.
 If you want to eventually hot rod your ebike (read our hot rod hub motor primer here), you may want to invest now in a high amperage battery.
 This will “future proof” your system by paying a little bit more now for the battery, but then you can program more performance from the controller in the future, if you want…

-The other thing to consider is that if you have one 48 volt 10ah battery putting out a measly 20 amps, you can add a second of the same battery, wire them together in parallel, and you will have a 20ah pack with a 40 amp capacity, thus effectively doubling your range and doubling your amp output.
+The other thing to consider is that if you have one 48-volt 10-Ah battery putting out a measly 20 amps, you can add a second version of the same battery, wire them together in parallel, and you will have a 20-Ah pack with a 40-amp capacity, thus effectively doubling your range and doubling your amp output performance.

 What is the chemistry of the battery you are getting?

-Lithium chemistry is considerably more expensive than lead acid chemistry.
-If you are buying a battery pack or a bike with a battery pack, be familiar with the chemistry your buying.
-For example its hard to find a good e-bike for under a thousand dollars with a decentt sized lithium pack.
+Lithium chemistry is considerably more expensive than the “old school” lead acid chemistry.
+If you are buying a battery pack or a bike that already has a battery pack, be familiar with the chemistry that you’re buying.
+For example, its hard to find a good e-bike for under a thousand dollars with a decent-sized lithium pack.
 Lithium is pricey.
-Be realistic in your expectations on e-bike shopping on how much the electric bike will cost compared to what kind of range, performance, and life expectancy you will get out of a lithium battery pack.
+Be realistic in your expectations when e-bike shopping on how much the electric bike will cost compared to what kind of range, performance, and life expectancy you will get out of a lithium battery pack.

 What format are the soft cells?
 Hard or soft shell?
 Big or small?

-When choosing a battery for your bike not only is weight important but also volume.
+When choosing a battery for your bike, not only is the weight important but the volume is also important.
 You want your pack as small as possible so its easy to stow and easy to hide.
-So therefore you should consider you battery’s volume not just weight.
-For sure you need to go with a lithium chemistry and not an old school heavy and large lead acid or nickel-metal hydride (nmh) chemistry.
+So therefore you should consider you battery’s volume, not just its weight.
+For sure you need to go with a lithium chemistry and not an old school heavy and large Sealed Lead Acid (SLA) or Nickel-Metal Hydride (NiMH) chemistry.

-When you buy a hobby king pack it will have a number of these large cell lipo’s strung together like this 6 cell (6s) pack.
-The big downsides of this pack is it will only last you in best case 300 charges and is volatile and susceptible to possible fire if not well managed and cared for.
-When using cobalt lipo it is best to use some kind of BMS (battery management system) and charge in a safe location.
+When you buy a Hobby King pack, it will have a number of these large cell LiPo’s strung together like this 6 cell in-series (6S) pack.
+The big downsides of this pack is that it will only last you in best case maybe 300 charges and it is volatile, and susceptible to possible fire if not well managed and cared for.
+When using cobalt-based LiPo, it is best to use some kind of BMS, and also you should charge it in a safe location.

-Here is a an example of a large format soft pouch lipo pack with 13 cells, a bms,.
-This pack was built using cobalt lipo soft cells with BMS from a chinese factory for an electric bike.
-You can see the top cell has been squished, causing the cell to fail and the bms to shut down the battery not allowing it to charge or discharge.
+Here is a an example of a large format soft pouch LiPo pack with 13 cells, and a BMS.
+This pack was built using cobalt LiPo soft cells with a BMS from a Chinese factory for an electric bike.
+You can see the top cell has been squished, causing the cell to fail and the BMS to shut down the battery, and not allowing it to charge or discharge.
 This pack is small and light (7lbs).
-This $500 pack is now ruined, but all is not lost since it did not start a fire and take the house with it.
+This $500 pack is now ruined, but all is not lost since it did not start a fire, and it did NOT take the house with it.

-Here is what i refer to “small cells” 18650 type cells which need to be spot welded or soddered together to form a large pack.
-The big advantage of these cells is they offer better cooling because of the nature of their shape to the lipo soft pouches, and therefore have the capacity to last longer.
+This is what I refer to “small cells”, the 18650 (cordless tool) type cells which need to be spot-welded or soldered together to form a large pack.
+The big advantage of these cells is they offer better cooling because of the nature of their shape to the LiPo soft pouches, and therefore have the capacity to last longer.

 How fire safe is the battery?

-Lithium batteries are not 100% fire safe.
-Some batteries are more dangerous than others, depending on the chemistry, whether it has bms or not, and what kind of casing the battery is in.
-If the battery is cased in metal its less likely to burn your garage down than if its encased in plastic.
+Lithium batteries are not 100% fire-safe.
+Some batteries are more dangerous than others, depending on the chemistry, whether it has BMS or not, and what kind of casing the battery is in.
+If the battery is cased in metal its less likely to burn your garage down, than if its encased in plastic.
 Also be aware that all BMS’s are not alike, some are good and others are crap, just like anything else in life.

 This is the old technology for e-bikes that is heavy as bricks and does not have longevity.
 Lead acid will double the weight of your electric bike.
 Unless you have to because of money restraints, we advise to steer way clear of lead acid batteries.
 Your bike will have a completely different feel and range if you spend the money on one of the new lithium technologies.

 Lithium Iron Phosphate is currently the most common lithium battery used in Ebike applications.
-It is considered the most table lithium battery type available today (low risk of fire) and has a reasonably hgih life expectancy of over 1000 charges.
+It is considered the most stable lithium battery type available today (low risk of fire) and has a reasonably high life expectancy of over 1000 charges.

-Lifepo4 is currently widely available for purchase as e-bike packs complete with bms on ebay and other online merchants.
+LiFePO4 is currently widely available for purchase as e-bike packs complete with BMS on ebay and other online merchants.
 Mostly it is sold by small companies.
-Also most of the commercially available e-bikes powered by lithium batteries are using lifepo4 chemistry.
+Also, most of the commercially available e-bikes powered by lithium batteries are using the LiFePO4 chemistry.

-a123 is a brand name of lithium ion phosphate battery used in many EV even full car applications..
-A123 cells are known to be of high quality and capable of having large discharge rates with long life expectancy of over 1000 charges.
+A123 is a brand name of lithium ion phosphate battery used in many EV even full car applications..
+A123 cells are known to be of high quality and capable of having high-amp discharge rates with long life expectancy of over 1000 charges.
 They can provide large amounts of power and have been used in racing applications as well as electric car builds.
-Chrysler has chosen to use a123 cells in their electric cars.
+Chrysler has chosen to use A123 cells in their electric cars.

-Recently a123 has released a 20ah lipo cell with the EV market in mind.
+Recently, A123 has released a large 20-Ah LiFePO4 pouch cell with the EV market in mind.

 8s (8 cells in series) = 29.6 volts

-Traditional lithium cobalt oxide (LiCoO2) batteries can catch fire or explode during loading and even when just stored.
-The safety depends on user precautions and eon battery managmeent systems.
+Common lithium cobalt oxide (LiCoO2) batteries can catch fire or explode during loading and even when just stored.
+The safety depends on user precautions and the quality of the Battery Management System (BMS).

 Golden Rules of proper use of Lipo:

-NEVER discharge a Lithium Polymer battery below 3V
+NEVER discharge a Lithium Polymer battery below 3.0V

 NEVER charge a Lithium Polymer battery above 4.2V